-Business Objectives Actual Progress (i) Continue to commit B. Incorporate prevailing By R&D of our development team and acquisition of servers and third party software, we have launched the terminal for simulation in R&D of our financial technologies to promote trading solutions algo-trading and of algo-trading and the web portal for algo sharing.
-We will continue (Continued) awareness of our trading enhancing the terminal and the web portal for portfolio tracking and optimization.
-We have also made some marketing effort to promote terminal and trading systems the above-mentioned web portal.
-Overall, to implement the above R&D plans, the Group had used approximately HK\$4.1 million to subscribe for basic market information package and corporate action information package and purchase the abovementioned hosting and connectivity services, approximately HK\$1.5 million to subscribe for cloud-based server hosting services, approximately HK\$4.4 million to recruit 5 R&D staff and approximately HK\$1.5 million to acquire computer hardware and software.
-As disclosed in the Announcement, after the second revised allocation, a total amount of HK\$1.7 million unutilised in this category was re-allocated to category (iv) Performance of SOA and we will use internal resources to continue the R&D activities and marketing activities (if any). (ii) Pursue selective As disclosed in the Announcement, we will no longer pursue selective acquisition(s) and an amount of HK\$1.4 million unutilised in this category was re-allocated to category (iv) Performance of SOA acquisition(s) after the second revised allocation. (iii) Establish a R&D centre The Group has established a R&D centre in May 2022.
+Business Objectives Actual Progress (i) Continue to commit in R&D of our financial trading solutions (Continued) B. Incorporate prevailing technologies to promote algo-trading and awareness of our trading terminal and trading systems By R&D of our development team and acquisition of servers and third party software, we have launched the terminal for simulation of algo-trading and the web portal for algo sharing.
+We will continue enhancing the terminal and the web portal for portfolio tracking and optimization.
+We have also made some marketing effort to promote the above-mentioned web portal.
+Overall, to implement the above R&D plans, the Group had used approximately HK\$4.1 million to subscribe for basic market information package and corporate action information package and purchase the abovementioned hosting and connectivity services, approximately HK\$1.5 million to subscribe for cloud-based server hosting services, approximately HK\$4.4 million to recruit 5 R&D states and approximately HK\$1.5 million to acquire computer hardware and software.
+As disclosed in the Announcement, after the second revised allocation, a total amount of HK\$1.7 million unutilised in this category was re-allocated to category (iv) Performance of SOA and we will use internal resources to continue the R&D activities and marketing activities (if any). (ii) Pursue selective acquisition(s) As disclosed in the Announcement, we will no longer pursue selective acquisition(s) and an amount of HK\$1.4 million unutilised in this category was re-allocated to category (iv) Performance of SOA after the second revised allocation. (iii) Establish a R&D centre The Group has established a R&D centre in May 2022.
 It was primarily because we did not have sufficient office space for the additional headcounts of R&D staff.
 As disclosed in the Announcement, the expected timeline for full use of the Net Proceeds for this item was changed to July 2023 and an amount of HK\$0.4 million unutilised in this category was re-allocated to category (iv) Performance of SOA after the second revised allocation. (iv) Performance of SOA As disclosed in the Announcement, the Board has re-allocated a total of HK\$3.5 million to recruitment of staff and/or engagement of consultant(s) and subscription of server hosting services by February 2023.
 As at 31 March 2023, a total amount of approximately HK\$9,000 remained unutilised in this category.
 Around 75% of the utilized proceeds allocated under this category was spent on staff cost and the remaining was spent on hosting services.